khyathiraghavi/khyathiraghavi.github.io/_pages/about.md

 * **Uncertainty and Hallucinations:** Improving reliability and awareness in LLMs and VLMs with a focus on reducing hallucinations in unimodal and multimodal scenarios.
 * **Interactive Agents for reasoning and generation:** Teaching machines to plan and execute complex interactive tasks.
 Syngergizing LLMs and VLMs to assist each other.
-* **Evaluating RL:** Understanding and evaluating the caapbilities of LLMs especially in the wild and reward models.
+* **Evaluating RL:** Understanding and evaluating the capabilities of LLMs especially in the wild and reward models.

 I am also excited about ***inference time algorithms***, ***multilinguality*** and ***alignment***.
 Get in touch if you want to chat, I'm open to collaborations or brainstorming!